Runtime Security for Claude Enterprise

 Identify attempts to manipulate Claude's behavior through malicious instructions embedded in documents, repositories, prompts, or workflows.

-2) Unauthorized MCPs
+2) Unauthorized and Shadow MCPs

 Detect newly introduced MCPs, shadow integrations, and tool connections that expand Claude's access beyond approved boundaries.

-3) Tool Abuse and Risky Agents Behavior
+3) Risky Tool Usage and Agent Behavior

-4) Sensetive File Access and Data Exposure
+4) Sensetive Data Exposure

 Monitor unusual file access, uploads, downloads, and movement of sensitive data through Claude workflows.